Cenikl/SQL-Project/README.md

 This is a repo where we will work on the database

+# Fixed voyage.sql bug where nb_place_dispo > 0

-# All diponible inserts for our Database
+# All disponible inserts for our Database
 #### They are in the "insert" folder

 | tables    | number of values |